Eliphaz: Third Discourse

 38:24 By what way is the light parted, which scattereth the east wind upon the earth?
 38:25 Who hath divided a watercourse for the overflowing of waters, or a way for the lightning of thunder; 38:26 To cause it to rain on the earth, where no man is; on the wilderness, wherein there is no man; 38:27 To satisfy the desolate and waste ground; and to cause the bud of the tender herb to spring forth?

-What man has created the nature of water?
-Making the rain, the frost and ice, or the dew?
+What man designed and created the nature of water?
+Making the vapor, the rain, the frost and ice, or the dew?

 38:28 Hath the rain a father? or who hath begotten the drops of dew?
 38:29 Out of whose womb came the ice? and the hoary frost of heaven, who hath gendered it?
 38:30 The waters are hid as with a stone, and the face of the deep is frozen.